 The practice is registered and complies with the Data Protection Act 1998.
 Any request for access to medical records by a patient, patient’s representative or outside body will be dealt with in accordance with the Act.
 Please contact the Practice Manager if you require further information.

 You have the right to access your health records.
 Should you wish to view your medical records please put this in writing to the Practice Manager.
-If you would like to have copies of your medical records there is an administrative charge of £10.00 for your computer records and 36p per photocopied page of your paper records.
+If you would like to have copies of your medical records there is an administrative charge of £10.00 for your computer records and 36p per photocopied page of your paper records, up to maximum charge of £50.

 To register to view your medical records on-line please click here for further information.